 This dovetails the point made above.
 Its important to make this important.

 You might think you don’t have enough hours in the day, but trust us when we say that if you really make an effort to prioritize yourself and schedule “me time,” then you can easily work self-care into your everyday routine.

 Here are a few tips for making time for self-care:

 Make time for yourself first—even if it’s only 10 minutes a day—and make all other commitments work around that.

 If possible, OUTSOURCE tasks that don’t need your personal attention, so you can free up more of your own resources.

 Use a calendar or app on your phone to set specific times when you won’t be available.
 Make sure to communicate this boundary clearly to everyone around you.

 Get creative with how you spend your “me time” instead of constantly scrolling on social media—try reading a book, taking a hot bath, or doing yoga in the morning!
-“Me time” might sound selfish, but if you’re putting in a tonne of energy into other people or tasks, taking some time for yourself give you a sense of self worth.
+“Me time” might sound selfish, but if you’re putting in a tonne of energy into other people or tasks, taking some time for yourself gives you a sense of self-worth.